 Norfolk status Deciduous woodland.
 One of several very similar moths which can be difficult to separate, best identified by means of genitalia dissection.
 In general a little larger than S. ambigualis, with heavier markings, greyer in colour, and stongly chequred fringe.

+Mainly unconfirmed records up to 2009.
 Confirmed records from East Winch Common and Tyrrel's Wood in 2009 and Boughton Fen, Ashwellthorpe Wood and Dersingham in 2010.
-Many more records from 2010 onwards, many confirmed via genitalia dissection which proves the species is increasing in Norfolk.
+Many more records from 2010 onwards, confirmed via genitalia dissection which shows the species is now well established in Norfolk.